kogosoftwarellc/open-api/README.md

 ```

-Modules under `args.routes` expose methods.
+Modules under `args.paths` expose methods.
 Methods may either be a method handler
 function, or an array of business specific middleware + a method handler function.

 `express-openapi` will prepend middleware to this stack based on the parameters